NASA Launches KalamSat: World's Lightest And Smallest Satellite Made By Indian Teen

 On Wednesday, June 21, India created history by sending the world’s lightest and smallest satellite into space aboard a NASA sounding rocket.
-The satellite dubbed KalamSat – after scientist and former Indian President APJ Abdul Kalam – weighs less than a smartphone – just 2.25 ounces or 64 grams.
+The satellite dubbed KalamSat – after scientist and former Indian President APJ Abdul Kalam – weighs less than a smartphone, just 2.25 ounces or 64 grams.

 What is astounding is that the ingenious creation is not the brainchild of space scientists or researchers, but was created by a group of Indian teenagers from Chennai, Tamil Nadu.